Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Dropout Selection

 \subsection{F200W dropouts}

-There are eight F200W dropouts, one of which is shown in Figure~\ref{fig:stamp_demo}.
+There are eight F200W dropouts.
 The lower-right panel of Figure~\ref{fig:2color} shows their colors.
 The F200W dropout colors are far from the region occupied by brown dwarfs as well.
 What makes diagnostics difficult with our limited number of passbands is that the color track of mid-$z$ old galaxies are between the tracks of the young and old models at high redshift.
-Nevertheless, at least one F200W dropout is too blue in $m_{356}-m_{444}$ to be a mid-$z$ contaminant.
+Nevertheless, at least one F200W dropout (\texttt{F200D\_H06}) is too blue in $m_{356}-m_{444}$ to be a mid-$z$ contaminant.

-The right panel of Figure \ref{fig:stamp_demo} shows the 4-band image stamps of one F200W dropout.
-Figure~\ref{fig:colorstamps2} shows color images of four F200W dropouts.
-The other four objects are special and are discussed in Section~\ref{s:special}.
+Four of the F200W dropouts are shown in Figure~\ref{fig:stamps_200d}.
+The other four are special and are discussed in Section~\ref{s:special}.
+Among the four shown in Figure~\ref{fig:stamps_200d}, two are compact (\texttt{F200D\_H11} and \texttt{H02}).
+Their 30mas F356W images are fitted using 2-D Gaussian profiles, which are also shown.
+One of them, \texttt{F200D\_H11}, has FWHM of 0\farcs14 in both dimensions and is consistent with being a point source.